Timinator2000/Algorithm_X/12 - your turn/03 - killer sudoku extreme.md

 ![Killer Sudoku Classes](KillerSudokuClasses.png)
 <BR>

 A `SudokuGroup`could be a row, a column or a box.
 All `SudokuGroup`s behave identically. `Cage`s are another way to group cells and these groups have significantly different behavior which calls for a separate class.
 If you study how cells behave on a Killer Sudoku grid, you will find even more interesting behavior that can help you find the values of more unknown cells.
-For an example click below.
+For an example, click below.

 <details>
 <summary>Spoiler Alert: Creating Even More Groups for Killer Sudoku</summary>